 With the average Australian signing up for a 24 month phone contract, it is fairly reasonable to expect that their phone will be protected for the duration of that period.
 Luckily this is now true in Australia thanks to a decision by Aussie regulator, the Australian Competition and Consumer Commission (ACCC).

 The determination by the ACCC signals and end to Apple's global 1 year consumer guarantee in Australia.

 The simple truth behind the now free extended warranty is that customers are buying a product they should expect to last 2 years.
-Jo Ucukalo, consumer expert and CEO of Two Hoots explains that by signing a 24 month contact customers are committing to a single brand for 2 years.
+Jo Ucukalo, consumer expert and CEO of Handle My Complaint explains that by signing a 24 month contact customers are committing to a single brand for 2 years.
 Brands ought to commit to their customers in return.

 As iPhone 5 owners are scrambling to find a solution for their dying batteries, we started to wonder what's true and what's not true about mobile phones and their batteries.
 Your phone's specs may say your phone gets hours and hours of talk time, but in reality the life of your battery never seems to live up to its expectations.
 Are you doing something right?
 Are you doing something wrong?
 You'll never know if you believe the myths we've listed below.